-1:11 Also on the web, when you're filling in one of these forms like your addresses, I assume you know that you can hit the Tab key to jump from box to box to box.
+1:12 Also on the web, when you're filling in one of these forms like your addresses, I assume you know that you can hit the Tab key to jump from box to box to box.
 But what about the pop-up menu where you put in your state?
 Don't open the pop-up menu.
 That's a terrible waste of calories.
 Type the first letter of your state over and over and over.
 So if you want Connecticut, go, C, C, C. If you want Texas, go T, T, and you jump right to that thing without even opening the pop-up menu.

-1:54 When you're typing on your Blackberry, Android, iPhone, don't bother switching layouts to the punctuation layout to hit the period and then a space and then try to capitalize the next letter.
+1:54 When you're typing on your Blackberry, Android, iPhone, don't bother switching layouts to the punctuation layout to hit the period and then a space, then try to capitalize the next letter.
 Just hit the space bar twice.
 The phone puts the period, the space, and the capital for you.
 Go space, space.
 It is totally amazing.

-2:35 Here's something that drives me crazy.
-When I call you and leave a message on your voicemail, I hear you saying, "Leave a message," and then I get these 15 seconds of frickin' instructions, like we haven't had answering machines for 45 years!
+2:35 Something that drives me crazy: When I call you and leave a message on your voice mail, I hear you saying, "Leave a message," and then I get these 15 seconds of freaking instructions, like we haven't had answering machines for 45 years!

-2:59 Answering machine: At the tone, please...
+2:59 Phone: At the tone, please...

 3:02 David Pogue: Unfortunately, the carriers didn't adopt the same keystroke, so it's different by carrier, so it devolves upon you to learn the keystroke for the person you're calling.
 I didn't say these were going to be perfect.

-3:44 While we're talking about text, when you want to highlight -- this is just an example.
-(Laughter) When you want to highlight a word, please don't waste your life dragging across it with the mouse like a newbie.
+3:52 When you want to highlight a word, please don't waste your life dragging across it with the mouse like a newbie.
 Double click the word.
-Watch 200.
-I go double click.
-It neatly selects just that word.
+Watch "200" — I go double-click, it neatly selects just that word.
 Also, don't delete what you've highlighted.
 You can just type over it.
 This is in every program.
-Also, you can go double click, drag to highlight in one-word increments as you drag.
+Also, you can go double-click, drag, to highlight in one-word increments as you drag.
 Much more precise.
 Again, don't bother deleting.
 Just type over it.
-(Laughter)

-4:37 So, that's because the camera needs time to calculate the focus and the exposure, but if you pre-focus with a half-press, leave your finger down, no shutter lag!
+4:37 So, that's because the camera needs time to calculate the focus and exposure, but if you pre-focus with a half-press, leave your finger down — no shutter lag!
 You get it every time.
 I've just turned your $50 camera into a $1,000 camera with that trick.

-4:54 And finally, it often happens that you're giving a talk, and for some reason the audience is looking at the slide instead of at you!
-(Laughter) So when that happens, this works in Keynote, PowerPoint, it works in every program, all you do is hit the letter B key, B for blackout, to black out the slide and make everybody look at you, and then when you're ready to go on, you hit B again, and if you're really on a roll, you can hit the W key for whiteout, and you white out the slide, and then you can hit W again to unblank it.
+5:04 So when that happens — this works in Keynote, PowerPoint, it works in every program — all you do is hit the letter B key, B for blackout, to black out the slide, make everybody look at you, and then when you're ready to go on, you hit B again, and if you're really on a roll, you can hit the W key for "whiteout," and you white out the slide, and then you can hit W again to un-blank it.

 5:25 So I know I went super fast.
 If you missed anything, I'll be happy to send you the list of these tips.
 In the meantime, congratulations.
-You all get your California technology license.
+You all get your California Technology License.

 5:34 Have a great day.